NioTheFirst/ScType/README.md

 `./test_benchmark_final.sh`

-The entire execution will take XXX minutes.
+The entire execution will take 10 minutes.

 To run ScType against individual projects in the dataset, append the index of the project to the previous command.